 Comment Number Comment Response H23 No, highways are dangerous for pedestrians and bikers.
 They cut off access for those without personal automobiles.
 While the project's primary needs are to solve transportation problems, ODOT and KYTC have also pursued other quality of life goals in the project's development.
 To that end, the project team has intentionally incorporated features that reduce the project's footprint, promote and improve bicycle and pedestrian connectivity, balance regional and local traffic needs, and reduce community impacts throughout the project's development.
 ODOT, KYTC, the City of Cincinnati, and the City of Covington are continuing to collaborate on aesthetic treatments and pedestrian and bicycle facilities in the finished corridor.
 The incorporation of new sidewalks, a pedestrian bridge, shared use paths, and bicycle lanes into the project will improve mobility and access for alternative modes of transportation.
 H24 Definitely will not improve it.
 Even if it doesn't make it worse, this design is resulting in the opportunity cost of missing out on improving my community While the project's primary needs are to solve transportation problems, ODOT and KYTC have also pursued other quality of life goals in the project's development.
 To that end, the project team has intentionally incorporated features that reduce the project's footprint, promote and improve bicycle and pedestrian connectivity, balance regional and local traffic needs, and reduce community impacts throughout the project's development.
 ODOT, KYTC, the City of Cincinnati, and the City of Covington are continuing to collaborate on aesthetic treatments and pedestrian and bicycle facilities in the finished corridor.
 The incorporation of new sidewalks, a pedestrian bridge, shared use paths, and bicycle lanes into the project will improve mobility and access for alternative modes of transportation.
 H25 We certainly need better pedestrian and bicycle infrastructure across our city, and ideally included in all new project designs.
-This could help create more pedestrian/bike friendly connections in the bridge approach communities, but what about crossing the River?
-Pedestrian and bicycle accommodations are not planned on the new companion bridge or the existing Brent Spence bridge because of the proximity of a reasonable crossing at the Clay Wade Bailey Bridge.
+This could help create more pedestrian/bike friendly connections in the bridge approach communities, but what about crossing the River? bridge or the existing Brent Spence bridge because of the proximity of a